Discusses the misrepresentations of Should you believe in the Trinity?

 The French Nouveau Dictionnaire Universel (New Universal Dictionary) says of Plato’s influence: “The Platonic

-to be the rational philosophic trinity of attributes that gave birth to the three hypostases or divine persons
+the rational philosophic trinity of attributes that gave birth to the three hypostases or divine persons taught

-taught by the Christian churches. … This Greek philosopher’s conception of the divine trinity
+by the Christian churches. … This Greek philosopher’s conception of the divine trinity … can be

 The New Schaff-Herzog Encyclopedia of Religious Knowledge shows the influence of this Greek philosophy: “The